britishgas-engineering/ya-done/README.md

 The web-browser to be used for testing can be defined by either a string or configuration object.

-When using a configuration object the window size can also be set, more configuration option may become available as issues are found or raised.
+When using a configuration object the window size can also be set.
+Capabiltiies can also be set depending on the chosen browser as highlighted below for Chrome.

 ```js